Outsourcing relationship management

 Outsourcing relationship management (ORM) is the business discipline widely adopted by companies and public institutions to manage one or more external service providers as part of an outsourcing strategy.
 ORM is a broadly used term that encompasses elements of organizational structure, management strategy and information technology infrastructure.

 Origin

-Outsourcing gained prominence as a business strategy in the early to mid-1980s, and was originally driven by the desire to reduce costs in labor-intensive business processes.
+Outsourcing gained prominence as a business strategy in the early to mid-1980s, originally driven by the desire to reduce costs in labor-intensive business processes.

-Outsourcing relationship management appeared as a specific management discipline in 1999 after an industry consortium, the Sourcing Interests Group, began developing guidelines for its member companies.
-Following this introduction, the theories of outsourcing relationship management have been developed by numerous global industry groups, universities, consulting/advisory firms and software companies.
+Outsourcing relationship management appeared as a specific management discipline in 1999 after an industry consortium, the Sourcing Interests Group, began developing guidelines for its member companies.Following this introduction, the theories of outsourcing relationship management were developed by industry groups such as Gartner and the Sourcing Interests Group, universities like Carnegie Mellon and the University of Michigan, and consulting firms including Vantage Partners.

 ORM in the enterprise

 ORM is complementary to other established enterprise management strategies in its relationship to established enterprise resource planning (ERP) tools and the linkage to important business constituents.